QuantEcon/lecture-python-intro/_sources/equalizing_difference.md

 We set $D =0$.

-What we used to call the college, high school wage gap $\phi$ now becomes the ratio of a successful entreneur's earnings to a worker's earnings.
+What we used to call the college, high school wage gap $\phi$ now becomes the ratio of a successful entrepreneur's earnings to a worker's earnings.

 We'll find that as $\pi$ decreases, $\phi$ increases.